Telenav/open-source-spec/osrm/doc/partition/osrm_partition_simple_case.md

 For more information please go to [detail page](./osrm_partition_detail.md#remove-unconnected-boundary-edges) <br/>

 ## Renumber graph
-Renumber will re-organize the nodes sequence and build a mapping table its original location.<br/>
+Renumber will re-organize the nodes sequence and build a mapping table to its original location.<br/>
-It will move nodes in the same cell together, such as {0, 4} and {3, 7}.
+It will first move nodes in the same cell together, such as {0, 4} and {3, 7}.
 ```
 {0, 4, 1, 5, 2, 6, 3, 7}
 ```
-Then it will try to make boarder nodes(such as 6) which on the highest level to have a very low ID, nodes that are never boarder nodes are sorted to the end of array
+Then it will try to make boarder nodes(such as 6) which on the highest level to have a very low ID, nodes that are never boarder nodes are sorted to the end of array<br/>
 The boarder level of different node is
 ```
 {1, 1, 1, 1, 1, 2, 2, 1}